chani-nicholas-inc/backend-technical-interview/README.md

 Your tasks will include creating a new model, adding associations to models, performing migrations, creating database query functions, and demoing your work.
 To save time, a new PostgreSQL database has been generated for you (via Heroku).
 Environment variables will be provided to you during the interview.

 **REMEMBER:** Since we _are_ pair programming, you are encouraged to ask questions, include your "teammates" in your problem solving, as well as look things up.
-We are not so much interested in quizzing you on your ability memorize procedures related to the above tech stack or seeing how fast you can complete this challenge.
-We _are_ interested in your planning, problem solving, and communication skills.
+We are not so much interested in quizzing you on your ability to memorize procedures related to the above tech stack or seeing how fast you can complete this challenge.
+We know our time together is short, so there is absolutely no pressure to finish the challenge either.
+We are mainly interested in your planning, problem solving, and communication skills.

 ## Coding Challenge